tenequm/claude-skills/CONTRIBUTING.md

 ## Making Changes to Skills

-When you modify a skill, create a changeset to document the change:
+When you modify a skill, simply commit your changes - Nx Release will handle versioning:

 ```bash
 # 1. Make your changes to a skill